Recent Articles

 • Furnace heat exchanger

-The new 2018 Washington State Energy Code for commercial and residential projects is available online from the Washington State Building Code Council.
-The second edition of the code was published in April 2020.
-Changes from the first edition can be seen in the errata document
+The new 2021 Washington State Energy Code for commercial and residential projects is available online from the Washington State Building Code Council.

 The ducts must be tested in accordance with the requirements of RC-33 for total leakage.
-An affidavit must be completed by a qualified technician approved by the state, which must be submitted to the code official.
+An affidavit must be completed by a qualified technician approved by the State and must be submitted to the code official.

 Pacific Northwest Inspections Group employees are certified to perform duct testing to the RC-33 standard and have extensive qualifications and experience with duct testing in residential homes and commercial buildings.